The Theorem of Iterates for elliptic and non-elliptic Operators: Ultradifferentiable vectors

 for all $V\Subset U$, all $\bM\in\fM$ and all $h>0$.
 Thence, by the above arguments we can conclude that actually

 for all $V\Subset U$, all $\bM\in\fM$, all $h>0$ and every $\sigma\in\R$, that is

 for all $\sigma,\tau\in\R$.
 The Roumieu case follows similarly. \end{Rem}

-We are now able to begin to extend the microlocal theory shown in \cite{MR557524} for Roumieu vectors given by a semiregular weight sequence of an analytic operator to vectors associated to a [semiregular] weight matrix.
+We are now able to begin to extend the microlocal theory developed in \cite{MR557524} for Roumieu vectors given by a semiregular weight sequence of an operator with analytic coefficients to vectors associated to a [semiregular] weight matrix.
 We follow mainly the presentation given in \cite{MR632764}.
-We start with a characterization of the property of being a vector by the Fourier transform. \begin{Thm} Let $P$ be an analytic differential operator of order $d$, $u\in\Dp(U)$, $x_0\in U$ and $\fM$ be a weight matrix.
+We start with a characterization of the property of being a vector by the Fourier transform. \begin{Thm} Let $P$ be a differential operator of order $d$ with analytic coefficients in $U$, $u\in\Dp(U)$, $x_0\in U$ and $\fM$ be a weight matrix.
 Then \begin{enumerate} \item $u\in\vRou{\fM}{V}$ for some neighborhood $V$ of $x_0$ if and only if there are a neighborhood $W$ of $x_0$ and a sequence $f_k\in\Ep(U)$ such that $f_k\vert_W=\left(P^ku\right)\vert_W$ and